MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/funcs/WHvCreatePartition.md

 The `WHvCreatePartition` function creates a new partition object.

-`WHvCreatePartition` does not yet create the actual partition in the hypervisor.
-To create the hypervisor partition, the [`WHvSetupPartition`](WhvSetupPartition.md) function needs to be called.
-Additional properties of the partition can be configured prior to this call; these properties are stored in the partition object in the VID and are applied when creating the partition in the hypervisor.
+`WHvCreatePartition` only creates the partition object and does not yet create the actual partition in the hypervisor.
+After creation of the partition object, the partition object should be configured using [`WHvSetPartitionProperty`](WHvSetPartitionProperty.md).
+After the partition object is confgiured, the [`WHvSetupPartition`](WhvSetupPartition.md) function should be called to create the hypervisor partition.